sestaton/p5-app-droplets/README.md

     $ droplets --user evan --password somesecurepass --serverid 6588509 --logon [evan@908c31cf-42af-11e5-8d52-9bf6c9a52cfe ~]$

-One final note about logging on to your droplets: you can use `--login`, `--logon` or `-l' to achieve the same purpose.
+One final note about logging on to your droplets: you can use `--login`, `--logon` or `-l` to achieve the same purpose.
 I find this easier to work with than trying to remember the name of the command or having to look it up each time.

 We can destroy a single droplet...